 Professor: LIU Simon

 Topics in Business and Development 2 is focus on project management (PM).
 The contents are based on the concepts of PM pertaining to business development.
-The first half semester introduces the processes of PM and the fundamental knowledge of PM, including WBS, PERT, CPM, scheduling, resource allocation, and earned value.
-The second half semester discusses the main topics of business development related to issues in PM, such as governance, partnership, risk, information management and so on.
-In this course, students will learn the essential knowledge of project management, and build the skills in designing a business project.
-Based on theoretical learning, case studies are applied to strengthen students’ managerial thinking in combining knowledge to the business world.
+In the first half of semester, this course introduces the business processes and the fundamental knowledge of PM, including WBS, PERT, CPM, scheduling, resource allocation, and earned value.
+In the second half of semester, this course discusses the main topics of business development related to PM issues, such as governance, partnership, risk, information management etc.